-To add the custom font in Loopify simply copy/paste the CSS file link from the @font-face rule, and make sure it's a https link!
-From the brand styles window you can also choose the Fallback font that is a list of web safe fonts.
+To add the custom font in Loopify simply copy/paste the CSS file link from the @font-face rule, and make sure it's an HTTPS link!
+From the brand styles window, you can also choose the Fallback font that is a list of web-safe fonts.

 Now, even if you are hosting the web fonts there are some font formats (EOT, SVG, TTF, WOFF, WOFF2, WOFF base64 encoded, and WOFF2 base64 encoded) that are still not supported by many email clients.

 Here is a list of supported font formats: